LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for iOS/quick-start.md

 ```

 <div class="important">
-Important:

-- When using Custom View Controller Mode, the Conversation view must be removed when leaving the App.
+When using Custom View Controller Mode, the Conversation view must be removed when leaving the App.
 To avoid dismissing the View when CSAT/SecureForms/PhotoSharing View is presented, you should only dismiss the Conversation view if Moving From ParentView, as demonstrated below.
 </div>

 ```swift